Maternal and Child Health (MCH) Leadership, Education, and Advancement in Undergraduate Pathways (LEAP) Training Program

 Additional Requirements

-Eligible applicants are limited to domestic public or private nonprofit institutions of higher education including tribal colleges and universities that meet nonprofit status requirements.
-Individuals and for profit entities are not eligible.
-Trainees supported must meet citizenship or qualified residency requirements.
-Programs must be based within the United States or its territories and must demonstrate capacity to implement undergraduate maternal and child health training programs.
+Eligible applicants are domestic public or private nonprofit institutions of higher education including tribal colleges and universities.
+Individuals are not eligible.
+Trainees must be U.S. citizens, permanent residents, or qualified aliens.

 Geographic Eligibility